anshul52/MERN-Role-Based-Authentication/backend/README.md

 ## **POSTMAN COLLECTION**

 I have added postman collection in folder [ postman collection ] in .json format , YOU can use for api testing

+## **Desclaimer**

+→ Please use that number in api body which is already verifyed by twilio account → If by chance your twilio credential doesnot work .
+So I have added a console so you can check OTP from terminal and continue testing